mailcow/mailcow-dockerized-docs/docs/prerequesite-system.md

     When running mailcow: dockerized on a Debian 8 (Jessie) box, you should [switch to kernel 4.9 from Jessie backports](https://packages.debian.org/jessie-backports/linux-image-amd64) to avoid a bug when running Docker containers with *healthchecks*!
 For more details read: [github.com/docker/docker/issues/30402](https://github.com/docker/docker/issues/30402)

 !!! info
-    - mailcow: dockerized requires [some ports](#default-ports) to be open for incomming connections, so make sure that your firewall is not bloking these.
-Also make sure that no other application is interferring with mailcow's configuration.
+    - mailcow: dockerized requires [some ports](#default-ports) to be open for incoming connections, so make sure that your firewall is not blocking these.
+    - Make sure that no other application is interferring with mailcow's configuratio, such as another mail service
     - A correct DNS setup is crucial to every good mailserver setup, so please make sure you got at least the [basics](prerequesite-dns/#the-minimal-dns-configuration) covered before you begin!
     - Make sure that your system has a correct date and [time setup](#date-and-time).
 This is crucial for stuff like two factor TOTP authentication.